rihan-mdk/AH-attars/README.md

 ## 🏛️ About the Project

-**Aura Fragrances** is a high-end e-commerce platform designed for **AH attars**.
+**AH attars** is a high-end e-commerce platform designed for fragrance lovers.
 It bridges the gap between traditional perfumery and modern minimalist fashion.
 Built with a focus on **visual excellence** and **smooth performance**, the application offers a seamless experience from scent discovery to checkout.

 ## ✨ Key Features